rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 Test your servants for ten days; let us be given vegetables to eat and water to drink. ^0112

-Then let our appearance and the appearance of the youths who eat the king’s food be observed by you, and deal with your servants according to what you see. ^0113
+Then let our appearance and the appearance of the youths who eat the king's food be observed by you, and deal with your servants according to what you see. ^0113

 So he listened to them in this matter, and tested them for ten days. ^0114

-At the end of ten days it was seen that they were better in appearance and fatter in flesh than all the youths who ate the king’s food. ^0115
+At the end of ten days it was seen that they were better in appearance and fatter in flesh than all the youths who ate the king's food. ^0115

 So the steward took away their food and the wine they were to drink, and gave them vegetables. ^0116